datumbox/VernamVeil/README.md

 def fx(i: int, seed: bytes, bound: int | None) -> int:
-    # Implements a customizable fx function based on a 10-degree polynomial transformation
+    # Implements a customizable fx function based on a 10-degree polynomial transformation of the index,
-    # of the index, followed by cryptographically secure HMAC-Blake2b output.
+    # followed by a cryptographically secure HMAC-Blake2b output.
+    # Note: The security of `fx` relies entirely on the secrecy of the seed and the strength of the HMAC.
+    # The polynomial transformation adds uniqueness to each fx instance but does not contribute additional entropy.
     weights = [24242, 68652, 77629, 55585, 32284, 78741, 70249, 39611, 54080, 73198, 12426]
     interim_modulus = 18446744073709551616